Enrollment questions? Send an email to firstname.lastname@example.org or call 719.434.6566

 2. Take a Tour

 Tours are available most Tuesdays @ 8:45am, ending at 10:00am.
+Young children may be impatient by the end of the tour, so we leave their attendance to your discretion.
 Please contact the office to RSVP.
 Summer tours depend on office hours and facility projects.
 Please also tour the photo albums on our Facebook pages: AcademyACLConnect, Forest Green at Pike Park, AcademyACLRobotics, and GeekThinkFilms.

 3. Complete the Enrollment Packet